vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_cli_argument_error.md

 - Network and port group names in all networking options.
 - Cluster and resource pool names in `--compute-resource`.
 - Folder names in the paths for `--tls-cert-path`, `--tls-server-cert`, `--tls-server-key`, `--appliance-iso`, and `--bootstrap-iso`.

-For information about when to use quotation marks for different options, see the descriptions of those options in [VCH Deployment Options](vch_installer_options.md).